top of page

 There is time every day for reflection & self-improvement.
 Some days, especially when the sun is setting over a body of water, nature puts that reality into focus.
 Above the horizon is the beauty of the day turning into night.
 But below the horizon is the reflection.
 It is the reminder that there are two perspectives with every experience.
 We have the opportunity to reflect on those events, think about ourselves & improve on how we listen, observe, lead & how we can do things just a little bit better tomorrow.

-The Problem with shove ready volunteerism
+The Problem with shovel ready volunteerism

 IMG_0292_edited.jpg